The age of audio has arrived!

 The rise of audio is only half of the story.

 The other half is the rise of User Generated Content (UGC).

-UGC is compelling for your business for three reasons:
+UGC is compelling for your business for several reasons:

 First, content created by your audience -- your customers, your fans, your followers -- is a powerful way to social proof your product or service, and therefore your brand.
 Such proofing is pivotal during the consideration phase of a potential buyer’s journey.
 It could mean the difference between a buy decision or a decision to pass.